Address900 Madison Street SeattleSee nearby area

 William Howard Taft, 27th US president, was the first registered guest at the Sorrento, an imposing Italianate hotel known since its birth in 1909 as the jewel of Seattle.
 The combination of luxurious appointments, over-the-top service and a pervasive sense of class add up to a perfect blend of decadence and restraint.

 The hotel’s restaurant, the Hunt Club, is worth a stop whether you’re staying here or not.
 Continental breakfast ($11) and a shuttle to the airport ($65) are among the extras on offer.

-Our independent authors have visited Sorrento Hotel and selected this as one of our recommended hotels in Seattle.
+Our independent authors have visited Sorrento Hotel and selected this as one of our recommended hotels in Capitol Hill.

 Services & facilities

 Gracing downtown with its breathtaking Italianate architecture for a century, the Sorrento is an oasis of luxury, and one of Seattle’s most recognized and cherished landmarks.

 Overlooking the downtown city skyline, the Sorrento is a most unique upscale hotel offering an intimate setting.
 As the longest running luxury hotel in Seattle, and recognized as the “grand dame” of Seattle, the Sorrento is defined by legendary hospitality, living up to its reputation as one of the finest hotel destinations in Seattle.

 Serving the neighborhood for over 30 years, the Sorrento’s Hunt Club restaurant and adjacent Fireside Room are the place to meet on First Hill.